kikito/lua-sandbox/README.md

 ### options.quota

+Note: This feature is not available in LuaJIT

 `sandbox.lua` prevents infinite loops from halting the program by hooking the `debug` library to the sandboxed function, and "counting instructions".
 When the instructions reach a certain limit, an error is produced.